xueying-lin/stock-analysis/README.md

 ## Overview of Project
       Steve recently is graduated with a finance degree, and he is looking for a good performance stock for his parents to invest.

-###Purpose
+### Purpose
       This data analysis is to help Steve to quickly look over the daily volume and yearly return of certain stock for Year 2017 and Year 2018, so Steve can select the best performance Stock with his expertise efficiently.
       Once Steve has a larger database, our code should help him to do the same analysis.

 ## Results
       1. Stock Performance Comparison in 2017 & 2018
-      -All of the stocks performed much better in 2017 than 2018 -As we can see from the analysis table for Stock 2017:
+      - All of the stocks performed much better in 2017 than 2018
+      - As we can see from the analysis table for Stock 2017:
        ![Stock performance in 2017](https://github.com/xueying-lin/stock-analysis/blob/17c0cbf294c9f497bddde4d89c126d2d45340368/Stock_2017_Performance.PNG)

         And the table for Stock 2018: